jobearrr/LeetSwift/README.md

 ## Running the solutions

 Each solution has test cases that can be found in the [SolutionsTests][solutions-tests-folder] folder.
-I try to write tests covering as much of the code as possible.
+I try to write tests covering as much of the code as possible (on top of the test cases provided by LeetCode).
 The project structure might still change a bit as I'm working on the solutions and tests! 😬

 You can modify the test cases, and provide new inputs and expected outputs.